The benefits of bespoke software

 What is bespoke software development anyway and why should I care?

 Bespoke software is custom or tailor-made software that solves a specific requirement.
 It is typically built for a specific client and then maintained by or for that client.
 It is not licensed to other clients afterwards.
 The alternative to bespoke software is off-the-shelf software that is typically written to solve a generic requirement for lots of clients.

-Bespoke software can refer to whole, stand-alone software applications (web, mobile or back-end applications), but can also apply to integrations/interfaces between applications or adaptations of existing software applications.
+Bespoke software can refer to whole, stand-alone software application development (web, mobile or back-end applications), but can also apply to integrations/interfaces between applications or adaptations of existing software applications.
 A lot of the work we do is ensuring that the off-the-shelf applications in the infrastructure of a client communicate efficiently with each other, leveraging the strengths in each while optimising the productivity of the whole system infrastructure.